Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Challenges Future Research Directions

-Considering the nature of privacy requirement in blockchain based anomaly detection, it will not be wrong to say that there is a dire need to work over this issue.
-In order to overcome such issue, researchers can work over integration of modern privacy preservation strategies, such as differential privacy~\cite{futureref01}, zero knowledge proofs~\cite{futureref02}, etc. with anomaly detection models of blockchain.
+\paragraph{Key Challenge} From our analysis of blockchain based anomaly detection models, we observed that none of the work discussed integration of privacy preservation in their works.
+Nevertheless, blockchain works over the phenomenon of a decentralized ledger and every node has a copy, therefore, it has got a lot of privacy issues that researchers are tackling~\cite{survey12}.
+Similarly, from the perspective of anomaly detection in blockchain, this issue doubles because one needs to analyse even the deep details of each transaction on the data ledger of blockchain in order to identify any anomalous behaviour.
+However, it is highly unwilling that blockchain participants share their complete data unless they have been provided with a complete privacy guarantee. \paragraph{Future Directions} Considering the nature of privacy requirement in blockchain based anomaly detection, it will not be wrong to say that there is a dire need to work over this issue.
+In order to overcome such issues, researchers can work over integration of modern privacy preservation strategies, such as differential privacy~\cite{futureref01}, zero knowledge proofs~\cite{futureref02}, etc. with anomaly detection models of blockchain.
 In this way, researchers will be able to provide blockchain users with a safe and secure platform via which they will be able to prevent prospective anomalies without the risk of losing their private data.
-It is important to highlight that each of the privacy preservation model comes with a take away, e.g., while employing differential privacy, one have to deal with a trade-off between utility and privacy, same goes with other privacy preserving models.
-Therefore, the prospective models which show minimum effect over the utility and privacy of system will be a key contribution in this domain of privacy preserving anomaly detection in blockchain technology.
+It is important to highlight that each of the privacy preservation models comes with a take away, e.g., while employing differential privacy, one has to deal with a trade-off between utility and privacy, same goes with other privacy preserving models.
+Therefore, the prospective models which show minimum effect over the utility and \final{privacy leakage} of the system will be a key contribution in this domain of privacy preserving anomaly detection in blockchain technology.

-\subsection{Integrating Federated Learning with Blockchain Anomaly Detection}
+\subsubsection{Integrating Federated Learning with Blockchain Anomaly Detection}